 When to Use Customer Effort Score

-Therefore, most companies will use Customer Effort Score surveys immediately after a customer service touchpoint (such as after an email support ticket has been resolved) or perhaps even after they read a knowledge base article (to determine how effective it was in resolving the issue).
+Most companies will use Customer Effort Score surveys immediately after a customer service touchpoint (such as after an email support ticket has been resolved) or perhaps even after they read a knowledge base article (to determine how effective it was in resolving the issue).

-Andrew Friedenthal, Content Analyst at Software Advice, notes that there are still a lot of questions about Customer Effort Score since it's still such a relatively new customer feedback metric.
+But Andrew Friedenthal, Content Analyst at Software Advice, notes that there are still a lot of questions about Customer Effort Score since it's still such a relatively new customer feedback metric.

 "Because CES asks customers specifically to rate the level of effort they put into resolving a problem or issue, it doesn't make sense to send a CES survey out at any regular interval."

 Instead, he says that it's it is best to send out CES surveys only after specific service touchpoints or the resolution of particular issues.
 "CES surveys should be sent to customers who have needed to contact your organization for trouble-shooting immediately after you have resolved their issue, so that you can find out how much effort it took on their part to get through to you for a solution."